platformsh/legacy-cli/README.md

-  project:delete                            Delete a project project:get (get)                         Clone a project locally project:info                              Read or set properties for a project project:list (projects)                   Get a list of all active projects project:set-remote                        Set the remote project for the current Git repository repo repo:cat                                  Read a file in the project repository
+  project:delete                            Delete a project project:get (get)                         Clone a project locally project:info                              Read or set properties for a project project:list (projects, pro)              Get a list of all active projects project:set-remote                        Set the remote project for the current Git repository repo repo:cat                                  Read a file in the project repository